 - Use during pregnancy only if the potential benefit justifies the potential risk.
-(8.1) - Pregnancy Registry available.
 (8.1) - Mothers should be instructed not to breastfeed due to the potential for HIV transmission and the potential for serious adverse reactions in nursing infants.
 (8.3)